-SYSENTER/SYSEXITsystem calls invocation was implemented via software interrupt
+SYSENTER/SYSEXITsystem calls invocation was implemented via the software interrupt

 x86 interrupt system is tripartite in the sense of it involves 3 parts to work conjointly:

-Here is the reference figure, check it as you read throught the article
+Here is the reference figure, check it as you read through the article

-Before proceeding to configuring interrupts we must have GDT setup as we did before.
+Before proceeding to configure interrupts we must have GDT setup as we did before.